1 Care of the mother

 Antenatal care is important because it helps to keep mother and baby healthy during pregnancy.

-5. How can a CHW help with antenatal care?
+5. How can a community health worker help with antenatal care?

-A CHW can help with antenatal care by making sure that all pregnant women have booked for antenatal care and are attending antenatal clinics on time.
+A community health worker can help with antenatal care by making sure that all pregnant women have booked for antenatal care and are attending antenatal clinics on time.
 They can support women by advising on a healthy lifestyle, reminding them of danger signs and encouraging them to take their daily supplements and any prescribed medication.

 Case study 2